expfactory/expfactory-docker/README.md

       username: expfactory
       password: expfactory

-You will be prompted to change this password immediately, to ensure the protection of your database.
+You should change this password immediately to ensure the security of your application.

+### Configuration with Mechanical Turk

+Mechnical Turk relies on an AWS Secret Access Key and AWS Access Key.
+The interface can support multiple battery deployments, each of which might be associated with different credientials, and so this authentication information is not stored with the application, but with a battery object.
+Thus, you will need to fill in the file called "bogus_secrets.py" and rename it to secrets.py for the variables `SECRET_KEY` and `app_url` and when you are ready for deployment, change the `debug` variable to 0.